YounesBouras/WorldCupResults/README.md

 # WorldCupResults
 20 scientific written Text + R Code about analyzing the database of World Cup, then modelling two machine learning methods for predictions.
+Download the whole project as a zip File.